Portify/kiko-now/_posts/2020-01-09-catching-up-with-francesca.md

 ### 5) Where can we follow and support Francesca?

-Instagram: @francescabrookefenton
+You can follow Francesca Instagram: @francescabrookefenton

-LinkedIn: Francesca Brooke-Fenton
+You can add her on LinkedIn at: Francesca Brooke-Fenton

 #### Don’t forget to join our community on facebook, where we share the latest tips, releases and new financial quiz every week!
 [Join here!](https://www.facebook.com/portify.co/)

+#### Join Portify to manage your finances and access interest-free financing[here.](https://www.portify.co/?cam=fcs090120)